 Add a category in your default language and then click on the plus icon for each language to start adding translations.

-You can choose a drop down, or use language names with flags.
-Once you are done, click the save button to store your widget settings.
+Once you are done, click the ‘Update’ button to store your widget settings.

 You can now preview your site to see the language switcher in action.

 Having helped thousands of beginners start their websites, we know a thing or two about making a multilingual website.
 Following are some of the top questions we have been asked about multilingual WordPress websites.

 1. Which WordPress multilingual plugin is the best?

 All three plugins mentioned in this guide are the best.
 However, they are slightly different in some aspects.